 Compounding factors tend to be unhealthy habits like smoking and alcohol; things that are either pro-oxidant in nature or interact with liver enzymes

 Many studies note that people who consume more red meat also tend to consume more energy overall and have a higher BMI, eat less fruits and vegetables, and have higher rates of smoking and alcohol consumption with a slightly lower education level.
-Socioeconomic class has also been related to red meat and morality (lower socioeconomic classes eat more red meat) but this does not seem to fully explain the link either.
+Socioeconomic class has also been related to red meat and mortality (lower socioeconomic classes eat more red meat) but this does not seem to fully explain the link either.
 Exercise is also a factor to be considered, specifically cardiorespiratory fitness, as an indicator of diet.

 As there have been no interventions, it cannot be concluded that red meat causes cancer or mortality.
 It is associated, but causation has not yet been established.